apcountryman/picolibrary/docs/i2c.md

 [`include/picolibrary/testing/automated/i2c.h`](https://github.com/apcountryman/picolibrary/blob/main/include/picolibrary/testing/automated/i2c.h)/[`source/picolibrary/testing/automated/i2c.cc`](https://github.com/apcountryman/picolibrary/blob/main/source/picolibrary/testing/automated/i2c.cc)
 header/source file pair.

-The `::picolibrary::I2C::Device_Address_Numeric` class is used to restrict `::picolibrary::I2C::Address_Numeric` to the range of I<sup>2</sup>C device addresses used by a specific type of I<sup>2</sup>C device.
-To get the minimum valid address, use the `::picolibrary::I2C::Device_Address_Numeric::min()` static member function.
-To get the maximum valid address, use the `::picolibrary::I2C::Device_Address_Numeric::max()` static member function.

-The `::picolibrary::I2C::Device_Address_Transmitted` class is used to restrict `::picolibrary::I2C::Address_Transmitted` to the range of I<sup>2</sup>C device addresses used by a specific type of I<sup>2</sup>C device.
-To get the minimum valid address, use the `::picolibrary::I2C::Device_Address_Transmitted::min()` static member function.
-To get the maximum valid address, use the `::picolibrary::I2C::Device_Address_Transmitted::max()` static member function.

 ## Controller
 picolibrary I<sup>2</sup>C controllers should consider the following to be fatal errors:
 - Encountering a bus error while attempting to interact with a device